 Garlic confit is garlic poached in olive oil.
 Although this is a common recipe, it is usually done on a stove top in a saucepan.
 Recently I was making some soups and wanted the confit but really didn’t want a huge batch.
 So I cheated and sliced the garlic into the bottom of the slow cooker and covered the slices with olive oil, turned on the slow cooker and prepped the rest of the soup ingredients.
 One hour later I had garlic confit.
 This led me to this technique.
 It took close to two hours; however the results were fool proof.
 Just don’t do what I did and turn the slow cooker to high and walk away.
 Although it didn’t burn, there are a few small cloves that are browner than desired.

 Use the garlic and oil to sweat vegetables for soups and stews.
-Combine two table-spoons of whole cloves and three tablespoons of the garlic infused oil, mash and add kosher salt to taste and smear on toasted bread.
+Combine two tablespoons of whole garlic cloves and three tablespoons of the garlic infused oil, mash and add kosher salt to taste and smear on toasted bread.
 This is also a great base for sauces.

 1 cup whole peeled garlic cloves